 - Pink trumpet tree (Tabebuia impetiginosa).

-If a plant on your property poses a risk to electrical safety or power supply, we may negotiate with you to have it removed.
+If a plant on private property poses a risk to electrical safety or power supply, our contractors will negotiate with the landholder to remove it.

-- Planting small trees at least 3 metres away from power poles
+- Plant trees at least 3 metres away from power poles

-- Planting shrubs or small trees one metre inside the kerb where the council footway is a minimum of four metres wide
+- Plant shrubs or small trees one metre inside the kerb where the council footway is a minimum of four metres wide

-- Allowing for at least a 2 metre gap between the service wire to your home and the height of your mature tree.
+- Allow for at least a 2 metre gap between the service wire to your home and the height of mature trees.

 The diagram below shows the recommended minimum distance between a pole and a grown tree, and the desired maximum grown height of trees under powerlines.